-4.1.5 Front Setbacks:
+4.1.5 Front Setbacks

-- Normally determined by the design of the car parking area, as it is strongly recommended that car parking should be located within the street setback area. - Other issues to take into account are the setbacks of buildings on adjoining developments, the external finishes, materials and the quality of the front façade and landscaping.
+This will normally be determined by the design of the car parking area as it is strongly recommended that car parking should be located within the front boundary setback.
+Other issues to take into account are the setbacks of the adjoining developments, the external finishes and material of the front facade, and the quality.

-4.1.6 Side and Rear Setbacks:
+4.1.6 Side and Rear Setbacks